lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction1.md

 🌻 [Check PCA code here >>][1]

-Can we find a dimensional reduction method that can differentiate the 2 classes better in 3D space?
-Or the data can't be differentiate well in a 3D space?
-Let's explore more!
+Is there a dimensional reduction method that can better separate the two classes in 3D space, or is it simply not possible to differentiate them effectively in three dimensions?
+Let’s explore further to find out!

 #
 <p align="left">